jmay899/ATMProject/README.md

 # Jacob Mayfield's ATM Project

+## NOTE: The database for the project is currently down, so none of the functions will work.

 ## About the project

 This is an ATM interface, created for CSC 340 at EKU.